Miki Koyama: W Series

 In 2019, Koyama was announced as one of the 18 permanent drivers for the inaugural season of the W Series.
 At the first W Series round at Hockenheim, Koyama qualified 17th and finished 7th after setting the fastest lap of the race.
 During the remainder of the season, Koyama earned three more points finishes en route to 7th in the championship, and was named as a returning competitor for the 2020 W Series.
+While the 2020 season was abandoned due to the onset of the COVID-19 pandemic, Koyama returned to the series when it resumed in 2021.
+She also made a one-off entry into the Super Formula Lights championship at Fuji Speedway.